greyHairChooseLife/tmux-task-monitor/README.md

 ## Problem

 You may have access to a full list of processes on `htop`, but how often do you have to look for the right instance of the server to restart?
 How often are you trying to understand which process belongs to what within the context of your project?
 Have you ever wondered which instance of tsserver/rust-analyzer to kill to get half your RAM back?

-- understand what spawns what (mcp, lsp)
-- find the project/branch relevant processes in a htop sea
-- get the pid, send custom commands
-- troubleshoot a workspace by getting the command of a process
-- understanding resource usage on local machine in a meaninful way

 ## Solution and features